This page explains Anthos clusters on VMware (GKE on-prem) storage concepts.

 The vSphere datastores used by the admin and user clusters may be backed by NFS, vSAN, or VMFS on a block device, such as an external storage array.
 In a multi-host environment, each block device must be attached to all the hosts in the environment, and the datastore must be configured on each host via the Mount Datastore on Additional Hosts option.

-Anthos clusters on VMware clusters include a default Kubernetes StorageClass, which determines how Kubernetes should provision storage.
+Anthos clusters on VMware include a default Kubernetes StorageClass, which determines how Kubernetes should provision storage.
 After Kubernetes provisions storage volumes, they are represented by Kubernetes PersistentVolumes.

 The default StorageClass for a user cluster points to a vSphere datastore, which